 Joomla also has a powerful global community dedicated to supporting the platform, though it’s smaller than the WordPress community.
-According to official Joomla statistics shared at the 2017 Joomla World Conference, 780 core developers have contributed over 370,000 lines of code to improve it since its launch and almost 700,000 members regularly engage with each other in the Joomla support forum to discuss the software.
+According to official Joomla statistics, 780 core developers have contributed over 370,000 lines of code to improve it since its launch and almost 700,000 members regularly engage with each other in the Joomla support forum to discuss the software.
 To meet up with fellow users, you can attend the conference or other events like JoomlaDays and JoomlaCamps held all over the world.

 Even as the third most popular CMS, Drupal has one of the largest open source communities in the world.
 With more than one million members working together to build the platform, provide support, create documentation, and more, Drupal has a larger community than Joomla, despite having a smaller market share.
 You can meet some of these members at DrupalCon or at other events across 200 countries.

 Some of these community members are responsible for writing, updating, and translating official user guides.
 Each of these guides is available on Drupal’s site and provide a tutorial-style overview of building and maintaining sites on Drupal.
 While these guides are subject to a formal editorial process, community documentation is not.
 These articles can be written and freely edited by any member of the Drupal community.
 As a result, there’s more available but they vary in quality.

 If you’re still looking for an answer, you can try searching among the support forum threads.